 Dead Eye is a very important ability when it comes to combat.
 It will allow you to slow down time and take less damage for that specific duration.
 You will be able to kill enemies much easier with this enabled.
 This is excellent when you find yourself face to face with a large number of enemies and you want to thin their numbers quickly.

-You must be aware of extreme weather conditions as they will severely affect your Dead Eye.
-Extremely hot or cold weather will not only affect how you use Dead Eye but also its regeneration rate along with many other stats so it is important that your outfit is well suited so that weather effects have minimum effect on your Dead Eye.
+You must be aware of extreme weather conditions, as they will severely affect your Dead Eye.
+Extremely hot or cold weather will not only affect how you use Dead Eye but also its regeneration rate, along with many other stats, so your outfit must be well suited so that weather effects have minimum effect on your Dead Eye.

 Horseback Combat

 You can use a variety of weapons while riding your horse.
-However, it is important to know that your horse will get spooked of enemy presence and loud noises.
-If you want to combat enemies while staying on your horse’s back, it is vital that you stick to silenced weaponry such as a bow or silenced pistols.
+However, it is important to know that your horse will get spooked by enemy presence and loud noises.
+If you want to combat enemies while staying on your horse’s back, you must stick to silenced weaponry, such as a bow or silenced pistols.

 Fight with Allies